 We all know that there is a lot of plastic waste and that it is an issue.
 It is a problem that has increased in ferocity in the last decade and a half.
 We can make it a spike instead of a straight line linear trend by finding both simples tried and trusted solutions and new innovations.
 Mouli is certainly on board, she’s been taking photographs since she began working here to try to create, educate and encourage people to become involved by showing her audience what she is involved in instead of forcing their hand.

 I can see her taking a photograph one day of a zero-waste product.
 It’s not too distant in the future either, providing there is the right type of education given to everyone in ways that matter to each of them.
 Everyone needs to be a part of it, everyone’s eyes now fall on plastic each and every day here in this big city in India where I sit, and in many other locations worldwide.
 The challenge is to ensure that enough of us are on board to turn the tide of the past years of plastic use.

 Oh, the photograph Mouli was taking!

-I almost forgot, she fixes her lens upon the image and in that moment she is no longer taking a picture of a zero waste product.
+I almost forgot, she fixes her lens upon the image and at that moment she is no longer taking a picture of a zero-waste product.
 Instead, by then, it is just a product because enough of us have stopped relying on plastic and now the alternatives are the norm.